 The monument, which opened in 1983 in memory of the Iraqi soldiers who died in the Iraq-Iran war from 1980-1988, is built in the middle of a small lake.

 The two halves of the 40-meter tall split blue dome hold an eternal flame in the middle together with an Iraqi flag.

-Underneath the monument, there’s an artificial waterfall and a small museum in the memory of the Iraqi soldiers who died during the eight-year war between Iran and Iraq.
+Underneath the monument, there’s an artificial waterfall and a small museum in memory of the Iraqi soldiers who died during the eight-year war between Iran and Iraq.

-The Al-Shaheed Monument is a highlight on all trips to Baghdad, while it’s open for everyone these days, it can take a bit of persuasion to the local security guards to let you inside as security in Baghdad is still pretty tight.
+The Al-Shaheed Monument is a highlight on all trips to Baghdad, while it’s open for everyone these days, it can take a bit of persuasion from the local security guards to let you inside as security in Baghdad is still pretty tight.

 Make sure you pin it for later!